telerik/winforms-docs/chat/customizing-appearance/themes.md

 10. The bellow image shows the result.
    ![chat-themes 007](images/chat-themes007.png)

->note The following article shows how you can use the new theme: [Using Custom Themes]({%slug winforms/themes/using-custom-themes%}).
+>tip The following article shows how you can use the new theme: [Using Custom Themes]({%slug winforms/themes/using-custom-themes%}).

 # See Also